 As an applied university we study business for the benefit of businesses and entrepreneurs, not as an abstract or theoretical discipline.
 So in this unprecedented period we have been active across all subject areas to directly support as many business owners as possible.

-Here’s a snapshot of activity that we hope contains something of value to you and your challenge at this time.
+Here’s a snapshot of recent activity that we hope contains something of value to you and your challenge at this time.

 Around 120 alumni of the Destination Leaders Programme (DLP), which is a joint initiative delivered for the past seven years by Edinburgh Napier University and Scottish Enterprise for tourism industry professionals, devised ‘Getting ready for recovery’.
 It has drawn on the skills, expertise and experience of those in Scotland who were ‘furloughed’, or on a reduced working pattern, to help address some of the challenges that inevitably face Scotland’s tourism sector as it looks towards travel and events post-covid.